CRMclaughlin/ai-image-gen/README.md

   ## Description

-This is a simple image generator built with Node.js and Express that uses [OpenAI's DALL-E models](https://beta.openai.com/docs/guides/images)
+This is a simple image generator built with Node.js and Express that uses [OpenAI's DALL-E models](https://beta.openai.com/docs/guides/images).

+This project was made from following [YouTube tutorial](https://www.youtube.com/watch?v=fU4o_BKaUZE)

   ## Installation
   <h3> To use this project you will need these programs installed on your machine:<h3>